pyne/pyne/docs/usersguide/source_sampling.rst

 cell that disagrees with the cell number, the source position is resampled within the selected mesh volume element until either a correct position is found, or this user-specified limit is researched.
-If the second argument is set to be a negtive integer (-1 is recommended), then the void rejection will be disabled.
+If the second argument is set to be 0, then the void rejection will be disabled.
 The third argument should specify the particle type: 1 for neutrons, 2 for photons.

 For example, this "idum" card specifies uniform sampling with a resample limit of 100 with source particles specified as photons: